bittyphp/bitty-security/README.md

 );
 ```

-Another option is to create a custom context by overwriting `Context::getDefaultConfig()`.
+Another option is to create a custom context by overwriting `SessionContext::getDefaultConfig()`.
 You could then use your custom context in different shields or different applications and always have your desired defaults.

 ## Authentication